Unfortunately, a handful of pop stars of that era were, in reality, nonces.

 Looking like that creepy uncle your family doesn’t mention or the neighbour your mum told you to steer clear of, was the universal aesthetic for the 1970s British male pop singer.

 (There were exceptions: David Essex, Mark Bolan, and Bowie… swoon.)

-Alvin Stardust was popular and a sex symbol:
+Alvin Stardust was popular:

-He looks like a glam rock child catcher.
+He looks like an S&M child catcher.

 His singing style is just as creepy especially when you hear the line, “C’mon let’s go to my flat, lay down and groove on the mat.”
 It’s terrifying.
 Take a look: